timloveday1/digital-writing-folio/project-development.md

 Ben raised some concerns about the scope of my project.
 Questions include:
 - are there too many moving parts?
-- is the work, in all, too technically complex to complete within the deadline?
+- is the work too technically complex to complete within the deadline?
-- Am I biting off more than I can chew?
+- am I biting off more than I can chew?
 - is the work aesthetically overwhelming for the reader? ie. with fading images as well as synced audio and text, will the reader be able to follow the movement of the piece?
 - how difficult will it be to sync text with audio with images? is this technically too adventurous?

-Ben also suggested adding an 'entry button' so that the poem doesn't begind automatically (potentially difficult coding-wise).
-He also said that he felt this project might work in gallery spaces——which is exciting, and something I hadn't totally considered.
+Ben also suggested adding an 'entry button' so that the poem doesn't begin automatically (potentially difficult coding-wise).
+He also said that he felt this project might work in a gallery space——which is exciting, and something I hadn't considered.

 Charles asked where I planned to source materials, such as soundbites/effects/music and images, as well as some source coding.
 Other students wondered whether I'd have time to complete a project of this magnitude.